sbraende/shoeshop/README.md

 ### AI Assistance – ChatGPT

 - Helped set up redirecting from the Search component to the SearchResults page, including how to use `encodeURIComponent` and `URLSearchParams`.
-- Helped with some of the code in cartReducer.
+- Assisted with fixing the `pure function` error I got with using localStorage in cartReducer.
 - Assisted with the initial draft of `README.md`.

 ## License

 This project is licensed under the [MIT License](./LICENSE).
 You’re free to use, modify, and distribute this project under its terms.

+## Assigment notes

+- Reza has approved GeminiAI as external API.